petrisch/todo-nu/README.md

 - [x] What has been closed lately?
 Retrospective using git blame maybe => Won't do, probably not worth it

+- [ ] Add come tests from http://www.nushell.sh/book/testing.html
+- [ ] Add a config for depth to show only unindented items per default
 - [ ] Group issues by files where they came from
       Not shure where this is going.
 In Zettelkasten flat hierarchy style wiki, every topic should have its own file.
 So +project should be the title of